GrahamHouse/ml-course-final-project/README.md

 - *step_6_model_testing.ipynb* - Model Testing and Inference Example

 ## DATA
-The data has come from our own database and includes interactions been brands and users over many years.
+The data has come from our own database and includes interactions between brands and users over many years.
 There are three data files:
-- Brand data
+- *data/brand_data.csv* - Brand data
-- User data
+- *data/user_data.csv* - User data
-- Interactions data
+- *data/interaction_data.csv* - Interactions data

 ## MODEL
 We are using the SVD model from the scikit-surprise library.
 This model was selected from three candidates (SVD, KNN, and NMF) and were evaluated together.